lexis-solutions/agenda-admin/README.md

 Agenda Admin can be used as express middleware, using the `mountAgendaAdmin` function.
 As an argument, it takes an object with the following fields:

-- `publicUrl` - the URL at which the the middleware should be mounted
+- `publicUrl` - the URL at which the frontend is served
+- `mountPath` - the path which the middleware should be mounted (passed to `app.use()`)
 - `expressApp` - the express app
 - `agenda` - an agenda instance
 - `options` - an optional argument, the object can have the following properties:
   - `itemsPerPage`
   - `username`
   - `password`

 #### Example: